clifb/ShiftIt/README.md

 Change logs: change logs are versioned in the [repository](https://github.com/fikovnik/ShiftIt/tree/develop/release) as well.

+## About Fork

+This fork changes the behaviour of the shift-left and shift-right operations to cycle between window widths that are one-half, one-third and two-thirds of the screen width.
+This allows for easy division of wide screens into thirds.

 ## Download

 A binary build for OSX 10.7+ is available in [releases](https://github.com/fikovnik/ShiftIt/releases).